HokageM/HokageM/README.md

 I earned my Bachelor of Science degree at the Technical University of Hamburg Harburg in Computer Science and Electrical Engineering.
 Currently, I am pursuing my Master's degree in Bioinformatics at the University of Hamburg.

-Since October 2020, I've been working as a Working Student (Software Engineer) at Eppendorf Liquid Handling GmbH.
+Since October 2020, I have been working as a Working Student (Software Engineer) at Eppendorf Liquid Handling GmbH.
+In parallel, since April 2025, I have also been working on my Master's thesis at Eppendorf SE.
-During my time at Eppendorf, I had the opportunity to work on various projects and technologies, primarily focusing on C++ and Python.
-Additionally, I completed my Bachelor Thesis at Eppendorf, where I developed a tool for GUI testing for embedded systems.
+During my time at Eppendorf, I have had the opportunity to contribute to various projects, primarily focusing on firmware development in C++ and tool development in Python.
+I also completed my Bachelor's thesis at Eppendorf, where I developed a GUI testing tool for embedded systems.

 I deeply enjoy working on diverse projects that challenge me and help me grow as a developer.
-Most of my personal projects are in Python.

-## Portfolio
+## Projects Portfolio

 ### Bioinformatics Projects
 - **CoAler**